Configuring an SMTP Security Policy

 Using the web UI

-The Policies page (/app/smtp-policies) lists all your policies
+The Policies page (/app/smtp-policies) lists all of your policies, with an

-with SPF, DKIM, and SMTP AUTH indicators at a glance.
-Click a policy name to
+indicator for SPF, DKIM and SMTP AUTH.
+Click a policy name to open its details.

 Using the API